reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-SharePointPremium-SAM-Settings.md

 ### Restricted Content Discoverability (RCD)

-Restricted Content Discoverability (RCD) is another SharePoint Advanced Management (SAM) feature which can be an alternative to [Restricted SharePoint Search - RSS](https://reshmeeauckloo.com/posts/sharepoint-restricted-sharepoint-search/) to use to restrict content discoverability via Copilot and Org-wide search if oversharing is a concern.
+**Restricted Content Discoverability (RCD)** is another SharePoint Advanced Management (SAM) feature which can be an alternative to [Restricted SharePoint Search - RSS](https://reshmeeauckloo.com/posts/sharepoint-restricted-sharepoint-search/) to use to restrict content discoverability via Copilot and Org-wide search if oversharing is a concern. **Restricted Access Control** affects access to end users while **Restricted Content Discoverability** allows end users to work on files not impacting productivity except making contents undiscoverable within Copilot for M365.

 At the time of writing this blog post , this setting is still in private preview.
-Again use it judiciously as less data will be available to Copilot for responses, hence less intelligent response and affects findability/search.
+Again use it judiciously as less data will be available to Copilot for M365 for responses, hence less intelligent response and affects findability/search.
+To accelerate Copilot For M365 deployment while still reviewing governace controls, this setting can be used for those sites, e.g. sensitive sites.

 **SPO PowerShell**

 ```PowerShell
 Set-SPOSite -Identity <site-url> -RestrictContentOrgWideSearch $true
 ```

+The caveat is it might take a while to see the setting being applied as it depends on all contents being reindexed which might take a while for a big site.

 **PnP PowerShell**